bchampp/movie-nominations/README.md

 Live deployment of the project can be found <a href="https://shopify-fe-app.netlify.app/">here!</a>

 ## Implementation
-The implementation for the project can be found inside the `src` folder, which contains index.js (the main entry point), `components` which contains all the react components I implemented, `constants` for constants that are used throughout the project and `models` for the models for data flow.
+The implementation for the project can be found inside the `src` folder, which contains index.tsx & App.tsx, `components` which contains all the react components I implemented, `constants` for constants that are used throughout the project and `models` for the models for data flow.

-I chose to implement this in TypeScript since I use TS for my work already, and don't have much experience with writing react components in TS.
+I chose to implement this in TypeScript since I use TS for my work already, and don't have much experience writing react components in TS.

 ## Running locally
 To run this project locally, follow these steps.